-Whether it’s a party or a special event, helium balloons add more color and joy to the occasion.
-Helium being lighter than air rises high in the air.
-While you can buy pre-filled helium balloons from the store, there is nothing more convenient than using your own helium tanks for blowing up balloons whenever you need them.
+Whether a party or a special event, helium balloons add more color and joy to the occasion, are lighter than air, and rise high.
+While you can buy pre-filled helium balloons from the store, there is nothing more convenient than using your helium tanks for blowing up balloons whenever you need them.

 Helium tanks are recyclable.
-Since they are made out of metal, they can be recycled with other metals by a metal recycler.
-However, care has to be taken to make sure that the helium tanks are prepared properly before recycling.
+Since they are made of metal, they can be recycled with other metals by a metal recycler.
+However, care must be taken to ensure that the helium tanks are prepared properly before recycling.
 A few steps can ensure that you’re confident to drop your helium tanks at your metal or local recycling center.

-In addition to the use of helium in balloons, you can find it used in MRI machines in hospitals, cryogenics, and quantum mechanics research.
-As helium gas is pressurized and contained in helium tanks, it is advised that you be careful in handling these tanks as improper handling can lead to disastrous consequences that can result in personal injury and even death.
-With proper preparation for recycling, you can give these tanks a new life as a useful metal product.
+In addition to helium in balloons, you can find it in MRI machines in hospitals, cryogenics, and quantum mechanics research.
+As helium gas is pressurized and contained in helium tanks, it is advised that you be careful in handling these tanks, as improper handling can lead to disastrous consequences that can result in personal injury and even death.
+With proper preparation for recycling, you can give these tanks a new life as helpful metal products.

-Helium tanks that are completely empty can be recycled and taken in by your local recycling center.
-However, you will have to take a few important steps to be sure that the helium tanks are indeed empty before giving it away for recycling.
-This is to ensure the safety of you as well as the safety of sanitation workers who will handle these helium tanks during the process of recycling.
+Empty helium tanks can be recycled and taken in by your local recycling center.
+However, you will have to take a few essential steps to be sure that the helium tanks are indeed empty before giving them away for recycling.
+This is to ensure your safety and the safety of the sanitation workers who will handle these helium tanks during the recycling process.

-We will go through the steps to understand how to properly prepare helium tanks for recycling so that you can be sure that it is safe to be handled.
+We will go through the steps to understand how to properly prepare helium tanks for recycling so that you can be sure it is safe to handle.

 Ensure the following items are available before you prepare your tanks for recycling,